Despite big heat, small flaws doom Glasnow vs. Dodgers

 The big man in Tampa Bay's rotation has struggled with the little things, and the Los Angeles Dodgers have pounced on seemingly every mistake Tyler Glasnow has made.

 Glasnow allowed four runs in five innings as the Rays fell 4-2 in Game 5 Sunday night, taking his second loss in this World Series.
-He threw a Series record three wild pitches, allowed a record-setting homer, and despite overpowering stuff, never took control against a Dodger team that has exposed his few flaws while moving within one win of the title.
+He threw a Series record three wild pitches, allowed his record ninth homer of the postseason, and despite overpowering stuff, never took control against a Dodger team that has exposed his few flaws while moving within one win of the title.

+“I think it’s definitely not my greatest month of baseball, that’s for sure,” he said.

-The right-hander with strikeout stuff has missed plenty of bats, striking out 15 over his two Fall Classic starts.
-But he has been hurt by shaky command, a weakness against the running game and perhaps because he lacks a reliable third pitch.
+The right-hander with strikeout stuff has missed plenty of bats, punching out 15 over his two Fall Classic starts.
+But he has been plagued by shaky command, a weakness against the running game and perhaps because he lacks a reliable third pitch.

 “What hurt him is the talent of the Dodgers lineup more than anything," Rays manager Kevin Cash said.
 "They’re just really, really talented.”

-In Game 1, Glasnow couldn’t corral his curveball, choking them repeatedly in the dirt, and the Dodgers essentially stopped swinging at it.
-Without any other pitches to worry about, Los Angeles honed in on his fastball the second time through the order, stayed in the strike zone, and charged six runs to Glasnow over 4 1/3 innings while drawing six walks.
-LA won the game 8-3.
+In Game 1, Glasnow couldn’t corral his curveball, choking it repeatedly in the dirt, and the Dodgers essentially stopped swinging at it.
+Glasnow fiddles with a changeup but rarely uses it, and without another pitch to worry about, Los Angeles honed in on his fastball the second time through the order.

+The Dodgers stayed in the strike zone, connected on a few heaters at the right time and charged six runs to Glasnow over 4 1/3 innings while drawing six walks en route to an 8-3 win.

 Glasnow struggled with his curve again in Game 5, although this time, he often missed up.